tumblr/data-lasso/README.md

 ### Visualization

-Visualization makes use of 3 spatial spatial dimensions and color.
+Visualization makes use of 3 spatial dimensions and color.
 Any attribute can be used for plotting in any of the 4 dimensions.

 All dimensions are currently plotted on a simple linear scale.
 There are no ticks on axis with precise values - but you can see exact values for particular graph entries by hovering over them.